holub008/xrf/README.md

   * age < 60 & age >= 50 & income >= 40,000 & income < 50,000
   * age < 60 & income < 60

-which is one of inifinte possible de-overlappings; this de-overlapping is ideal because
+which is one of infinite possible de-overlappings; this de-overlapping is ideal because
   * it is small
   * it allows all "effects" from the original 2 rules to be exactly captured (i.e. none of the boundaries are broken)

-The following example is somewhat contrived (in that it only uses one feature), but demonstrates how de-overlapping can prove useful in interpretting your model.
-To deoverlap the derived ruleset, simply specify `deoverlap=TRUE`:
+The following example is somewhat contrived (in that it only uses one feature), but demonstrates how de-overlapping can prove useful in interpreting your model.
+To de-overlap the derived ruleset, simply specify `deoverlap=TRUE`:

 ```{r}
 set.seed(55455)